Note: This article is in the process of being written

 The processes of governance include advocacy, realization and control.
 The areas addressed by Clinical Governance include:

-- Belief in common philosophy, aspirations, culture and goals
+- Advocating belief in common philosophy, aspirations, culture and goals

 - The use of approaches and methods approved by the health care profession